 I was born in London, England.
-My school years were mostly spent in the more rural setting of Salisbury, a cathedral city and market town near Stonehenge in the South of England, being there and taking a few years in-between abroad due to my father’s vocation as a 'chocolate technologist' ; abroad being firstly in Mumbai, India, and secondly in Vevey, Switzerland (attending a local French speaking school.)
+My school years were mostly spent in the more rural setting of Salisbury, a cathedral city and market town near Stonehenge in the South of England, but also taking a few years in-between abroad due to my father’s vocation in the world of chocolate-making and bio-technology; firstly in Mumbai, India, and secondly in Vevey, Switzerland (attending a local French speaking school.)
 Excelling at fine art, music and physics at school I settled on architecture as my chosen path forward.

-In 1992, I began my architectural training at the University of Manchester, later to become the Manchester School of Architecture, being lucky to catch a heyday period of the School and the city of Manchester itself.
-I graduated with honours and continued through post graduate studies to become elected as a corporate member of the Royal Institute of British Architects in 1999 (under the presentation and signature of Marco Goldschmeid, RIBA President and co-founder of the Richard Rogers Partnership.)
+I began my architectural training at University of Manchester, later to become Manchester School of Architecture, being lucky to catch a heyday period of the School and the city of Manchester itself.
+I graduated with honours and continued through post graduate studies to become elected as a corporate member of the Royal Institute of British Architects (under the presentation and signature of Marco Goldschmeid, RIBA President and co-founder of the Richard Rogers Partnership.)